 Residential and commercial HVAC Terminology can be challenging to understand – many people are even unaware that HVAC stands for Heating, Ventilation, and Air Conditioning.
-With so many things competing for our attention these days, learning industry specific terminology may not be a high priority; so, we will make it easier for you.
+With so many things competing for our attention these days, learning industry-specific terminology may not be a high priority; so, we will make it easier for you.
 Today, we define Air Handler.

 The air handler is an important part of your air conditioning equipment, circulating conditioned air throughout your home.
-Your central heating and cooling system consists of two main parts, an outdoor unit and air handler, which is the indoor unit.
+Your central heating and cooling system consists of two main parts, an outdoor unit and an air handler, which is the indoor unit.
 When matched with a heat pump, it circulates both cool and hot air, depending on the season.
 With properly a sized air handler, your home has the right amount of clean, comfortable air all year round; the more efficient your air handler is, the less work your outdoor unit has to do to make your home comfortable.

 How it works

 An HVAC air handler uses a blower to remove air from the home, push it through a heat exchanger, and distribute conditioned air through the duct system, and into your house.
 The forced air system uses a modified form of convection heat where currents rise off a hot surface.
 The air handler forces air through the hot elements to direct the convection currents to the desired area.